SetProtocol/STIPS/STIPS/STIP-006.md

     - No, we can encourage in the UI instead for retail managers.
 This would also break for cases where the manager is a smart contract
 - [ ] Should we name this TradeModuleV2 or TradeModuleWithRebates (GeneralIndexModuleV2 or GeneralIndexModuleWithRebates)?
 - [ ] How do we prevent managers charging an 100% fee and rugging the Set on a trade?
+    - We will only allow governance to change rebate %s

 ## Feasibility Analysis